Databases - E

 |Europe and Africa: Commerce, Christianity, Civilization, and Conquest (NCCO)|

-From Nineteenth Century Collections Online, this archive provides an in-depth look into the motivations, activities, and results of the European conquest of Africa in the nineteenth century.
+This archive provides an in-depth look into the motivations, activities, and results of the European conquest of Africa in the nineteenth century.
 Monographs, manuscripts, and newspaper accounts covering key issues of economics, world politics, and international strategy.

 |European Court of Justice|